apache/doris/docs/en/administrator-guide/running-profile.md

    - MemoryLimit: Memory limit at query
    - PeakMemoryUsage: Peak memory usage
    - RowsProduced: Number of rows that process

+#### `BlockMgr`
+  - BlocksCreated: Number of Block be created by BlockMgr
+  - BlocksRecycled: Number of Block be recycled by BlockMgr
+  - BytesWritten: How many bytes be writen to spill to disk
+  - MaxBlockSize: Max size of one Block
+  - TotalReadBlockTime: Total time read block from disk

+#### `DataStreamRecvr`
   - BytesReceived: Size of bytes received by network
+  - DataArrivalWaitTime: Total waiting time of sender to push data
+  - FirstBatchArrivalWaitTime: The time waiting for the first batch come from sender
   - DeserializeRowBatchTimer: Time consuming to receive data deserialization
+  - SendersBlockedTotalTimer(*): When the DataStreamRecv's queue buffer is full，wait time of sender

 #### `DataStreamSender`
  - BytesSent: Total bytes data sent